-by Andrew Thomson on October 2, 2018
+by Andrew Thomson on September 24, 2020

 Does your food business incorporate hygiene into its business strategy?

-The development and maintenance of hygiene standards is a preventative food safety tool which can minimise food safety incidents and protect your business and brand.
+The development and maintenance of hygiene standards is a preventative (food safety) tool which can minimise food safety incidents and protect your business and brand.
 It will assist you to compete for new business and retaining market share.
 Sound hygiene practices builds consumer trust and confidence.

 The international food standards agency Codex Alimentarius describes hygiene as:

 “All conditions and measures necessary to ensure the safety and suitability of food at all stages of the food chain.”
-(Codex Alimentarius, Food Hygiene Basic Texts, 1997).
+(Codex Alimentarius, Food Hygiene Basic Texts, 2004).

-This concept focuses on a preventative approach from hygienically well designed facilities and equipment to having a preventative maintenance program, a structured cleaning program and well trained staff who demonstrate high standards of personal hygiene.
+This concept focuses on a preventative approach from hygienically well designed facilities and equipment to having a preventative maintenance program, a structured cleaning program and well trained employees who demonstrate high standards of personal hygiene.

 The underlying principle of good food hygiene provides many benefits for all food businesses up and down the food supply chain, by reducing the likelihood of introducing a food safety hazard which could make food unsafe.
-It also provides beneﬁts for the consumer and society as a whole by reducing the incidence of infectious diseases linked to food pathogens and viruses.
+It also assists with preventing contamination of food contact surfaces and equipment.
+There are benefits for the consumer and society as a whole by reducing the incidence of infectious diseases linked to food pathogens and viruses.

 For food safety to be guaranteed, training is essential at all levels within a food business.
-Managers need to have a high degree of understanding of hygiene to ensure effective control.
+Managers need to have a high degree of understanding of hygiene and food safety to ensure effective control.
 Training provided by a food business must be linked to the goals and directions of its business plan.

 All food businesses in the food supply chain need to have a clear focus on hygiene standards and food safety to maintain profitability and consumer confidence and trust.